NREL/geothermal_osr/README.md

 1. Use cloud integration provided by [binder](https://mybinder.org/).
 Follow **1.
 Quick Start** and then skip to **4.
 Notebooks**.
 2. Use your own computing resources (e.g., a laptop or a machine in a datacenter) to install all dependencies.
 For ths option, skip *1.
 Quick Start* and follow: **2.
 Requirements**, **3.
 Running**, and refer to **4.
 Notebooks** for more information about the notebooks.

+Option 1 is a great way to get started (no installation required), whereas Option 2 is more suited for long-term experimentation, futher developement, and situations where computing performance matters.

 ---------------

 # 1. Quick Start